gabriel4649/JMdictDB/README.txt

 Requirements
 ------------
-The code is currently developed and tested on Unbuntu using Apache as a web server.
+The code is currently developed and tested on Ubuntu using Apache as a web server.
 The webserver should be configured to run Python CGI scripts.